 Keep in mind that high availability configurations significantly increase infrastructure and operational costs of the system, and requires specialized skills to ensure its success.
 High availability designs require an operational commitment across people, process, technology, and governance.

 Observability provides visibility into the system, enabling operations staff and other technical roles to keep the system running in a healthy, steady state.
-Monitoring of system availability, performance, and usage is critical to a Network Management System.
+Monitoring of system availability, performance, and usage is critical to a Network Information Management System.
 In addition to monitoring the ArcGIS Enterprise software, it is important to monitor all supporting components and infrastructure, such as the Windows or Linux operating system, databases and other data stores, compute, network, security perimeter and any other relevant components.

 Any organization must have an enterprise IT monitoring and response framework in order to successfully build and operate enterprise systems.
 Proactive monitoring of systems is as important as reactive problem-solving, and effective capture of telemetry provides awareness of the system at any given time and identifies trending system behaviors.